bdaiinstitute/spot_ros2/spot_ros2_control/README.md

 ros2 launch spot_ros2_control spot_ros2_control.launch.py hardware_interface:=robot config_file:=path/to/spot_ros.yaml
 ```

+If you wish to launch these nodes in a namespace, add the argument `spot_name:=<Robot Name>`.

-This hardware interface can stream the joint angles of the robot using the low level API at ~333 Hz.
+This hardware interface will stream the joint angles of the robot using the low level API at 333 Hz onto the topic `/<Robot Name>/low_level/joint_states`.

-Both state streaming and command streaming are implemented.
+Commands can be sent on the topic `/<Robot Name>/forward_position_controller/commands`.
+This will forward position commands directly to the spot sdk through the hardware interface.

+> [!CAUTION]
+> When using the forward position controller, there is no safety mechanism in place to ensure smooth motion.
+The ordering of the command must match the ordering of the joints specified in the controller configuration file ([here for robots with an arm](config/spot_default_controllers_with_arm.yaml) or [here for robots without an arm](config/spot_default_controllers_without_arm.yaml)).

 ## Mock